 Procedural Posture

-Appellant racing association challenged the decision from the Superior Court of Fresno County (California) which found that it had breached the written purse agreement with appellee horsemen’s associationawarded appellee damages with interest.
+Appellant racing association challenged the decision from the Superior Court of Fresno County (California) which found that it had breached the written purse agreement with appellee horsemen’s association and awarded appellee damages with interest.

 California Business Lawyer & Corporate Lawyer, Inc. employs California Labor Law Attorney